-Following are my recommended resources for all things natural health, beauty, and cleaning – including my favorite books, shops, and useful links.
+Following are my recommended resources for all things witchcraft, herbalism, natural beauty and cleaning – including my favorite books, shops, and useful links.

 Herbal Beauty